 Georgia O’Keeffe.
 Red, Yellow and Black Streak (1924).
 Displayed at Centre Pompidou, National Museum of Modern Art, Paris.
 Gift of Georgia O’Keeffe Foundation, 1995.
 Photo © Centre Pompidou, MNAM- CCI/Philippe Migeat/Dist.
 RMN-GP© Centre Pompidou, MNAM-CCI.

-Living on the thirtieth floor of a Manhattan tower, O’Keeffe naturally turned her gaze on New York’s skyscrapers, while her summers at the Stieglitz family property in Lake George resulted in her landscapes with black barns and lush green corn stalks.
+Living on the 30th floor of a Manhattan tower, O’Keeffe naturally turned her gaze on New York’s skyscrapers, while her summers at the Stieglitz family property in Lake George resulted in her landscapes with black barns and lush green corn stalks.
 But these were “not her places,” as she once confessed.
 She found her “own place“ in 1929 when she visited an artist colony in Taos, New Mexico.
 The arid landscapes, the empty rolling hills, Kiowa tribe dances at night, and long walks in a red desert became the environment that nurtured this artist more than the lush but tame vegetation of upstate New York ever could have.

 For the next five decades (she passed away in 1986), O’Keeffe never tired of the arid and severe landscapes of the American West.
 Living in a succession of remote adobe houses, she contended with lack of plumbing, stifling heat, solitude, and rattlesnakes—a Wild West environment that likely would have overpowered many an explorer but that stimulated this woman with a pioneer spirit to create more and more sophisticated art.